eBay/tsv-utils/docs/tool_reference/tsv-select.md

 * `--d|delimiter CHR` - Character to use as field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)

 **Notes:**
+* See [Field syntax](common-options-and-behavior.md#field-syntax) for information about specifying fields.
 * One of `--f|fields` or `--e|exclude` is required.
 * Fields specified by `--f|fields` and `--e|exclude` cannot overlap.
 * When `--f|fields` and `--e|exclude` are used together, the effect is to specify `--rest last`.
 This can be overridden by specifying `--rest first`.
 * Each input line must be long enough to contain all fields specified with `--f|fields`.
 This is not necessary for `--e|exclude` fields.
-* Specifying names of fields containing special characters may require escaping the special characters.
+* Specifying field names containing special characters may require escaping the special characters.
 See [Field syntax](common-options-and-behavior.md#field-syntax) for details.

 **Examples:**
 ```